 During the Dutch Golden Age in the 17th century, city planners built a series of canals in order to reclaim land to expand the city.

+Today, you can't picture Amsterdam without houseboats and canals.
 The canals are such a historical treasure that UNESCO added Amsterdam's canal ring to its World Heritage Site list in 2010.
 All told, there are 165 of them, with a combined length of 100 KM (60 miles).
-They surround the city in concentric belts and connect to each other, making the center of Amsterdam look like a fan from overhead.
+They surround the city in concentric belts and connect to each other, making the center of Amsterdam resemble a fan when seen from above.

 Spending hours on the water appeals to some, but for those who would prefer to walk the city, there's also the option of taking a regular canal tour of Amsterdam.
 That's what we did.
-Having experienced both a Thames cruise (London) and a Singapore River cruise, we knew from experience that any city with this much water would look completely different from a boat.
+Having taken a number of cruise tours, like the Thames (London) and the Singapore River, we knew from experience that any city with this much water would look completely different from a boat.